Table of contents

 SMB bankruptcies are at their highest levels since pre-Covid

 As the economy normalizes following Covid-19, micro-enterprise and SMB bankruptcies are back to their highest levels since before the pandemic.
-From January 2022 to January 2023 alone, over 56,000 French micro-enterprises and SMBs declared bankruptcy, marking a nearly 31% increase in failures year-over-year.
+From January 2022 to January 2023 alone, over 56,000 French micro-enterprises and SMEs declared bankruptcy, marking a nearly 31% increase in failures year-over-year.

 Certain sectors have seen even sharper increases — IT and real estate experienced a 40% jump in bankruptcies, construction 36.5%, and auto repairs 28%.
 As noted above, the European Commission found that one in four SMBs fails due to a lack of short term financing, rather than to a failure of its business model